wp-plugins/custom-newsletter-template/readme.txt

 == Description ==

-<strong>If you need support to get this plugins installed or to have a customized version of the plugins please send us an email to this address <a href="mailto:contact@cybernetikz.com">contact@cybernetikz.com</a></strong>.
+<strong>If you need paid support to get this plugins installed or to have a customized version of the plugins please send us an email to this address <a href="mailto:contact@cybernetikz.com">contact@cybernetikz.com</a></strong>.

 You can create your own custom template for newsletter using this plugins. <strong>It is so easy and simple for any user to manage</strong>.
 By using this you can customize each and every content of the newsletter template from Wordpress admin panel.